-Public Safety will activate the alarm to evacuate the particular area, or will issue a general alarm to evacuate the campus until the extent of the fire can be determined.
-When no phone is available, proceed to one of the emergency call box phones (locations listed on page 11) to call Public Safety to report the fire.
+The Office of Public Safety will activate the alarm to evacuate the particular area, or will issue a general alarm to evacuate the campus until the extent of the fire can be determined.

 Fire may also be reported directly to a Public Safety officer, if one is readily available.
-Even if you contain a fire, it must still be reported to the Public Safety, so it can be included in our fire log and annual statistics.
+Even if you contain a fire, it must still be reported to the Office of Public Safety, so it can be included in our fire log and annual statistics.

 There is never a "normal" or "classic" scenario in any emergency situation, and fires are no exception.
 Always try to remain calm, report the fire and alert others about the situation.
 If a fire extinguisher is available and the fire appears containable, follow the instructions on the extinguisher and discharge it into the fire.
-Use an extinguisher only after reporting the fire to 911 and/or Public Safety, or activating a pull station, and only when this action does not expose the user to danger.
+Use an extinguisher only after reporting the fire to 911 and/ or Public Safety, or activating a pull station, and only when this action does not expose the user to danger.